atheriel/rtrace-proposal/isc-proposal.md

 Are there tools or tech that don't exist that will be produced to facilitate the project?
 -->

+No special tools, tech, or equipment beyond the existing resources of project members will be required.

 ## Funding

 <!--